-Food Literacy for All (NRE.639.038 and ENVIRON305.003, 2 credits) is a community-academic partnership course started in Winter 2017.
+Food Literacy for All (NRE.639.038 and ENVIRON305.003, 2 credits) is a community-academic partnership course started during the 2017 winter semester.
 Structured as an evening lecture series, Food Literacy for All features different guest speakers each week to address diverse challenges and opportunities of both domestic and global food systems.
 The course is designed to prioritize engaged scholarship that connects theory and practice.
 By bringing national and global leaders, we aim to ignite new conversations and deepen existing commitments to building more equitable, health-promoting, and ecologically sustainable food systems.

 UM students can enroll in the course for credit and community members can attend the series for free.
-Food Literacy for All will take place Tuesday evenings during the winter semester of 2017.
-All lectures are filmed and available here.
+Food Literacy for All will take place for the second year on Tuesday evenings during the winter semester of 2018.
+All past lectures are filmed and available here.

 Concurrent food, energy, water, and climate crises, and a global rise in obesity amidst widespread hunger and undernutrition, have re-focused public attention on the deficiencies and complexities of the global food system.
 Yet, a diversity of ‘alternative’ food systems demonstrates that food systems can be nutrition sensitive, socially just, and conserve natural resources.
 Transforming food systems will require coordinated effort across scales, drawing upon diverse disciplinary and practical perspectives, and understanding how value systems shape food and agriculture.
 Linking theory and practice is also essential, involving the full range of actors moving food from farm to fork.